How to Make Zucchini Noodles (With or Without a Spiralizer)

 - Use a vegetable peeler.
 Apply light pressure with a vegetable peeler along the sides of the zucchini.
 You’ll end up with wide, fettuccine-like slices.
 Here’s a guide to peeling vegetables quickly, with no cut fingers!

-- Use a knife.
+- Carve with a knife.
 Carefully carve strips from the zucchini, working until you reach the core.
 These zoodles will look more rustic and have a thicker bite than peeled zukes.

-- Use a grater.
-For a short, ricelike zucchini noodles, roughly shred the vegetable lengthwise against a box grater.
+- Shred with a grater.
+For short, ricelike zucchini noodles, roughly shred the vegetable lengthwise against a box grater.
 Press away excess liquid.

 Step 2: Saute the zoodles